Frequently Asked Questions

 Does the Law School have a personal computer requirement?

 No. However, if you are shopping for a new computer for use at the Law School, recommended system specs can be found below.

-What system requirements or specifications does the Law School recommend for personally-owned computers?
+What specifications does the Law School recommend for Windows-based laptops/tablets?

 - Operating System: Windows 7 Home Premium (or better) (What about Windows 8?)

-- Processor: Intel Core 2 Duo or AMD Athlon
+- Processor: Intel Core 2 Duo, AMD Athlon, or higher

 - Network (Ethernet) Adapter: 100Mb+

 - DVD or CD burner